University of Haripur: History

 UOH was established in March 2008 as a Haripur campus of Hazara University.
 The campus was upgraded to full-fledged University of Haripur (UOH) in 2012 by the Government of Khyber Pakhtunkhwa.

 Faculties and departments

 The university currently has the following departments and faculties.
+Department of Information Technology is one of the largest department of The University of Haripur with highest graduation rate.
+It also holds the largest number of students.